- Prog, Prog-Adjacent And Technically Prog I Suppose

 Another debut album!
 Well, not quite.
 I can find things from this band dated before 2006, but just how official they’re supposed to be is even less clear than the audio quality on them.
 This album clocks in at around one and a half hours, about ten minutes of which is absolute silence.
 That’s intentional, apparently, and an artifact of Ye Olde Times In Whence There Were CDs You Forgot To Turn Off Immediately After The Last Song Had Apparently Finished.

-Besides this, the album also has highlights like Borgens Vor3, In Aurélia, and The Bright Ambassadors of Morning (12 minutes).
+Apart from this, the album also has highlights like Borgens Vor3, In Aurélia (more fever dreams!), and The Bright Ambassadors of Morning (12 minutes).
 Of course, other parts are weaker; Goshen’s Remains, The Exact Color, or Voices In Winter/In The Realms Of The Divine just don’t engage me.
 Overall a gleaming recommendation, though.

 Eupnea (Pure Reason Revolution, 2020)